CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM.md

 ## [NotebookLM](https://notebooklm.google.com/)

+!!! tip
     !!! quote
         [NotebookLM](https://notebooklm.google.com/) lets you read, take notes, ask questions, organize your ideas, and much more -- all with the power of Google AI helping you at every step of the way.

+    !!! quote
+        [Audio Overview](https://blog.google/technology/ai/notebooklm-audio-overviews/), a new way to turn your documents into engaging audio discussions.
+With one click, two AI hosts start up a lively “deep dive” discussion based on your sources.
+They summarize your material, make connections between topics, and banter back and forth.
+You can even download the conversation and take it on the go.

 !!! quote
     It runs on the company’s Gemini 1.5 Pro model ([released Dec 2023](https://en.wikipedia.org/wiki/Gemini_(language_model))), the same AI that powers the Gemini Advanced chatbot.